mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 The concept of disposeBag / having a Set<AnyCancellable> variable, is not about leaking memory i.e. it’s not about ending subscriptions when an object goes out of memory.
 That will happen automatically.

-The main purpose is to retain the subscription until the object is in memory (or until you call `cancel` yourself) Because if you don’t use store your subscriptions (use dispose bag), your subscriptions will go out of memory right away (hence no leaking) as shown earlier.
+The main purpose is to retain the subscription until the object is in memory (or until you call `cancel` yourself) Because if you don’t store your subscriptions (or use a dispose bag), your subscriptions will go out of memory right away as shown earlier.
+So no leaking will happen.

 ### Anything else about `Set<AnyCancellable>`?